marcin-filipiak/test_wspolpracy/PatrykMarkiel/łódka.md

 - **Expected Outcome:** The boat’s speed and direction adjust dynamically based on the wind’s changes.
 The player must react to these changes to maintain control.

 ---

-## 6. Use Case: Game Over
-- **Description:** The game ends when the boat collides with an obstacle or reaches a goal (if applicable).
-- **Preconditions:** The boat is in motion, and the player is actively controlling it.
-- **Steps:**
-  1. The boat collides with an obstacle or completes the goal (if applicable).
-  2. A game over screen or summary appears.
-  3. The player is prompted to either restart the game or quit.
-- **Expected Outcome:** The game ends, and the player can choose to restart or exit.